morgvanny/WEST-SE-073123-Lectures/phase-3/05_SQL/README.md

 - Explain what SQL is and why we use it
 - Explain the differences between a database, server, and API
 - Explain the differences between rows and columns in a table
-- Explain the differences between a Foreign key and a Primary key
-- Explain what a join table is
 - Explain what it means to seed a database
 - Observe using SQL to communicate with a database
 - Explain what an ORM is